Rhiannon-Udall/cbcflow/docs/source/index.rst

 =====================================

 CBCFlow allows convenient and machine readable storage, communication, and retrieval of important metadata for CBC analyses of events.
-Getting started covers the
+Getting started covers the topics that typical users should know for interacting with a CBCFlow library.
-The metadata that may be stored is encoded in the schema; see below for how to interact with this schema, and what fields are currently present.
-Finally, we lay out future development goals (also reflected in the git issues), as well as plans for integration with outside software.
+Expert usage includes further topics, such as the configuration of libraries and operation of monitors.
+Schema information describes how to understand the schema, and gives a breakdown of the various elements.
+Finally, we provide autobuilt API documentation.

 .. toctree::
    :maxdepth: 1